 Solutions: Spray a solution of Epsom salts directly onto the leaves, then start using a tomato fertilizer that contains a higher proportion of magnesium.

-Solutions: Water generously when the weather is dry, or set up an irrigation system on a timer if you can’t be around to water by hand.
+Solutions: Pay close attention to watering.
+It’s important not to underwater or overwater tomato plants.
+Water generously when the weather is dry, or set up an irrigation system on a timer if you can’t be around to water by hand.
 Mature plants with lots of foliage may need watering twice a day.
-Make sure containers have generous drainage holes in the base, and raise them up onto pot feet if water doesn’t drain away easily.
+Make sure containers have generous drainage holes in the base so the excess water can drain out, and raise them up onto pot feet if water doesn’t drain away easily.

 Poor Fruit Set